TasmoAdmin/TasmoAdmin/.iocage/README.md

 This should help create an iocage based jail for TasmoAdmin using ngnix and php72 (Tested on FreeNAS-11.1-U5)

-These steps are were tested on FreeNAS and assume you have already [activated](https://iocage.readthedocs.io/en/latest/basic-use.html#activate-iocage) and [fetched](https://iocage.readthedocs.io/en/latest/basic-use.html#fetch-a-release) the 11.1-RELEASE.
-More information about iocage on FreeNAS can be found [HERE](http://doc.freenas.org/11/jails.html#using-iocage)
+These steps are were tested on FreeNAS and assume you have already [activated iocage](https://iocage.readthedocs.io/en/latest/basic-use.html#activate-iocage) and [fetched](https://iocage.readthedocs.io/en/latest/basic-use.html#fetch-a-release) the 11.1-RELEASE.

+More information about iocage on FreeNAS can be found in the [FreeNAS guide](http://doc.freenas.org/11/jails.html#using-iocage)

 ---